oat-sa/taohub-articles/articles/Installation and Upgrading/install-from-config-file.md

 # Install the TAO platform from a configuration file

-> This page aims to explain how you can install tao from a predifined configuration file, in order to make your deployments easier.
+> This page aims to explain how you can install tao from a predefined configuration file, in order to make your deployments easier.

 Since TAO v7.36.2 we have a new way to install the tao platform.
 You can use a new script that is called taoSetup.php, it requires a config file as parameter.